Homeward Review: Is It Worth the Cost?

 How does Homeward make money?

 Homeward makes money by charging service fees on the programs it offers.
-Depending on the program, these fees range anywhere from 1% to 7%.
+Depending on the program, these fees range anywhere from 1.9% to 7%, with discounts if you opt to use Homeward Mortgage to fund your next home purchase.

 Homeward fees